aosabook/500lines/web-server/chapter.md

 and have it look in that directory for an `index.html` file to display, and only show a listing of the directory's contents if that file is not present.

-But building these rules into the web server would be a mistake, since the end result would almost certainly be a long tangle of `if` statements controlling special behaviors.
+But building these rules into `do_GET` would be a mistake, since the resulting method would be a long tangle of `if` statements controlling special behaviors.
 The right solution is to step back and solve the general problem, which is figuring out what to do with a URL.